pivotal-cf/docs-pks/telemetry.hbs.md

 {{  vars.product }} installations.

 Customers who participate in the CEIP receive proactive support benefits that include a weekly report based on telemetry data.
 Contact your Customer Success Manager to subscribe to this report.
-You can view a sample report at [TKGI Platform Operations Report](https://via.vmw.com/TKGI).
+You can view a sample report at [{{ vars.product_short }}
+Platform Operations Report](https://via.vmw.com/TKGI).

 <p class="note"><strong>Note:</strong> {{  vars.product }} does not collect any personally identifiable information (PII) at either participation level.